Click here to download or print at-home instructions on how to use our two online search databases.

 Read and accept the Acknowledgement.
 Login with Registered User credentials or use the Public Login (unofficial copies).
 When you’ve completed your search, click on the “Logout publicweb” tab at the top of the screen.

-The Chester County Recorder of Deeds Eagle Web data is current (proofed) as of: February 24th, 2021.
+The Chester County Recorder of Deeds' Eagle Web data is current (proofed) as of: September 28, 2022.

 The Chester County Recorder of Deeds launched a separate records database in January 2021 for public online access to images of recorded documents prior to 1994, dating back to the County’s founding in the 1600s.
 Recorded deeds and mortgages are only a few types of land documents made available through a partnership with records management company Info Quick Solutions, Inc. (IQS).
 These documents were scanned for historical preservation as part of a previous project.
 The IQS website provides instant access to the physical records available in the Recorder’s office.
 The public can search and view all images for free and the images can be printed or downloaded for $0.50 per page.